When attending the practice please wear your face covering/face mask - Thank You

 Coronavirus Latest Advice

-If you are feeling unwell and have symptoms of a high fever, or a new cough , please stay at home, avoid close contact with other people.
+If you are feeling unwell and have symptoms of a high fever, breathlessness, a new cough, or a change in taste or smell, please stay at home, and avoid close contact with other people.
 The NHS 111 service has specific Coronovirus Pages which will guide you through what you need to do.
 Access these at https://111.nhs.uk/service/covid-19

-All prescriptions will now be sent through EPS to your nominated pharmacy.
+All prescriptions are being sent through Electronic Prescription Service (EPS) to your nominated pharmacy.
 Any prescriptions not sent through EPS will need to be collected by your pharmacy from the practice.
 Please obtain your medication from your nominated pharmacy and do not come to the practice to collect your prescription.
 If you do not have a nominated pharmacy please ask your usual pharmacy to set this up for you.

 Please do not order more frequently or in larger quantities than usual.
 Ordering more than you currently require will create pressure on the supply of medicines.
 In line with national guidance we will not be increasing the amount of medication on routine prescriptions, and we will not be issuing prescriptions early.
 Please continue to order responsibly for the benefit of all patients.